Richrosh3/online-casino/README.md

 # Online Casino
 This was a group project that was completed in one of my classes.
-The team consisted of University of Maryland students: Thomas, Jordan, Johnny, Andrew, and Roshen.
+The team consisted of University of Maryland students: Thomas, Jordan, Johnny, Andrew, and Roshen. (last names were omitted for consideration of members)

 ## Installation and Testing
 To play Online Casino, please visit our website [here](http://cmsc435onlinecasino.herokuapp.com).
 If you want to play around with the website, you can create an account or login using `user` and `pass` for the username and password respectively.